This page belongs to: National Measurement Institute

 On the weight statement on pre-packaged frozen seafood, you must:

 Trade measurement inspectors use the Frozen Fish Method to determine if pre-packaged frozen seafood has been accurately labelled.
-Read about this process in Clause 7.9 of the National Test Procedure (NTP) - Sampling and Test Procedures for Prepackaged Products [1.2MB PDF] [807KB DOCX].
+Read about this process in Clause 7.9 of the national test procedure (NTP) - sampling and test procedures for pre-packaged products.

 We do not apply the Frozen Fish Method to fish products either: